View FREE Lessons!

 and increasing the price to PM

 Explicit collusion results in the creation of cartels.
-A cartel is an organization of separate entities that colludes to increase the profits of its members by some combination of limiting output, price fixing, and market allocation.
+A cartel is an organization of separate entities that collude to increase the profits of its members by some combination of limiting output, price-fixing, and market allocation.
 By working together, cartels can achieve monopoly power.
 Private cartels are illegal in most countries because they obstruct competition.

 Even when collusive agreements are legal, they don’t always form.
 Why?
 Companies have an incentive to cheat.
 Most often, the cheater wants to increase its sales and market share, so it reduces its price to less than the agreed-upon price.
 Competitors retaliate by lowering their price when their market share is threatened, initiating a price war.
 Price wars usually signify the end of a collusive agreement.

 Game theory can be used to illustrate the low probability of maintaining high prices.
 Suppose there are only two restaurants in a small community, Bob’s Diner and Kathy’s Deli, and each is presently earning an economic profit of $30,000 annually.
 If they priced as a monopoly they could earn $50,000.
 They could collude, in which case each would have an incentive to cheat.
 Table 1 is a payoff matrix that can be used to predict the most likely outcome.
 Note that in this analysis, only the payoffs associated with the first year’s profits are considered.
 If Kathy and Bob can reach and honor a collusive agreement, they would split the monopoly profits evenly.
 In this case, they increase their profits from $30,000 to $50,000, as shown on the bottom right quadrant in Table 1.